 - Once cooked, carefully remove the chicken from the oil (a spider strainer works great for removing the cooked chicken).

-- If desired, place the cooked chicken burgers onto a paper towel-lined plate or on a wire rack (cooling rack) over a sheet pan to drain of any excess grease.
+- If desired, place the cooked chicken burgers onto a paper towel-lined plate or on a wire rack (cooling rack) over a baking sheet to drain of any excess grease.

 - To assemble each crispy chicken burger: spread mayonnaise over the cut side of the bottom and top portion of the bun.
 Place chicken burger over bottom bun, then garnish with shredded lettuce.
 Place top bun over top to form the chicken burger.
 Serve and enjoy!
 Fan of spice?
 Feel free to drizzle some of your favourite hot sauce over the cooked chicken burger!